 For our purposes today, that means we’re excluding sticks made primarily from metal or other non-traditional materials; in the price ranges we’re talking about the non-wood constructed sticks are either incredibly cheap (and not just in price) or are simply outperformed by wooden sticks close to the same price.

-Harder tips are generally more durable, where softer tips, some believe, allow an easier time adding “English” (spin) to the ball when you hit it, allowing greater control.
+Harder tips are more durable, where softer tips, some believe, allow an easier time in adding an “English” (spin) to the ball when you hit it, allowing greater control.

 Use what’s right for you, though if you play for a bit with both and don’t notice any difference in your game, stick with the hard tip.
 You’ll replace it less often.

 While this is not a guide for buying the “best pool cue chalk” or “best pool cue cases,” I’ll take a quick moment to discuss these.